eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 Read access profile
 ```````````````````
 These functions are enabled when PROFILE_READ_ACCESS is enabled in the ``client.config`` file.
-The declaration of these function can be found in ``uxr/client/profile/session/read_access.h``.
+The declaration of these functions can be found in ``uxr/client/profile/session/read_access.h``.

 ------